Gingivitis in Cats: Causes, Symptoms, and Treatment

 Mild Gingivitis

 Gums are slightly inflamed.
-No tartar yet
+No tartar yet, and the tooth root is not affected.

 Slight redness at the gumline and bad breath.